Parental Rights in Wyoming

 Protected Under Statute

-Wyoming courts have also affirmed parental rights as fundamental, although have not mentioned strict scrutiny.
+Wyoming courts have also affirmed parental rights as fundamental, recently (2022) including strict scrutiny.